A dear friend of ours passed away four years ago today.

 Turkey: Şerefe (to honor)

 In a way, a toast is simply an expression of gratitude for the good things that come with living.
-The ceremonial practice of toasting allows us to give thanks for the blessings in our lives, and for those we are able to share the moments with.
+The ceremonial practice of toasting allows us to give thanks for the blessings in our lives, and for those we share the moments with.

 What have you toasted to recently?